pr-anoop/showtime/README.md

-automation-grunt
+Show Time
 ================

-Sample application for learning grunt
+Sample application for binding html5 + angularjs code with phonegap to build an hybrid application.